We offer online study options for all Royal Conservatory of Music (RCM) music theory and history subjects.

 We offer online study options for all Royal Conservatory of Music (RCM) music theory and history subjects.

-We offer online study options for all Royal Conservatory of Music (RCM) music theory and history subjects.
 The Royal Conservatory of Music is one of the largest and most respected music education institutions in the world.
 Many high schools and colleges accept RCM certification for credit.
 Post-secondary music schools in Canada look for RCM music training in new applicants.

-Our music theory and history courses help prepare students for their written RCM exams which are held three times a year throughout Canada, and also throughout the USA via the Royal Conservatory Music Development Program.
+Our music theory and history courses help prepare students for their written RCM exams which are held three times a year throughout Canada, and the USA.

 Successful students at Evdokimoff.net are highly motivated mature teenagers or adult learners with a strong academic and music background who are able to work independently.
 Being computer literate, and able to meet deadlines, they wish to complete their RCM theory and history requirements outside of a traditional classroom or private lesson setting for any number of reasons, including the lack of availability of classes or qualified instructors, and the challenges of scheduling a weekly lesson.